-When the heater or air conditioner in your car is turned on, the fan turns on pushing the air from the car vents.
-The motor that spins that fan is called a blower motor.
-It is located inside the dashboard usually on the opposite side of the steering wheel or the inside of the engine compartment on the firewall.
+When the heating or air conditioning in your car is turned on, the fan turns on and forces air out of the car’s vents.
+The motor that turns the blower is called the blower motor.
+It is located in the dashboard, usually on the opposite side of the steering wheel or inside the engine compartment on the firewall.

-In almost every modern car out there, the blower speed can be adjusted.
-Some cars have blowers which have 4 to 5 fixed speed settings, which can be chosen but in this case, the speed of the blower motor is controlled by a blower motor resistor.
+The blower speed can be adjusted in almost every modern car.
+Some cars have blowers that have 4 to 5 fixed speed settings that can be selected, but in this case, the speed of the blower motor is controlled by a blower motor resistor.

 What is a blower motor resistor?

 A blower motor resistor is an adjustable resistor.
-This electric component is used to regulate a vehicle’s air conditioning system, it is the part that controls the blower motor’s fan speed according to the settings which can be changed by using the knob and turning it left or right which would increase or decrease the resistance of the flowing electric current to the spinning blower motor connected to the fan.
+This electrical component is used to control the air conditioning system of a vehicle.
+It is the part that controls the fan speed of the fan motor according to settings that can be changed by turning the knob to the left or right, thereby increasing or decreasing the resistance of the electric current flowing to the rotating fan motor connected to the fan.

-As a part of our comfort and luxury the fan speed is one of the most tweaked settings in a car and so the blower motor resistor is persistently put under stress which can eventually cause it to fail, excessive humidity in the atmosphere can cause an increase in resistance.
-Because of this, the blower motor resistor may create issues with the whole heating and air conditioning system.
+As part of our comfort and luxury, the blower speed is one of the most adjusted settings in a car, and so the resistance of the blower motor is constantly being put under stress, which can eventually lead to motor failure; too much humidity in the atmosphere can lead to an increase in resistance.
+For this reason, the blower motor resistor can cause problems with the entire heating and air conditioning system.

-Even though it is unusual for this motor resistor to go bad, almost every component, apart from a few, fail at one point or another, after which they either need to be repaired or replaced completely.
-Fortunately, in this case, the motor resistor isn’t a high tech piece of electronic and can be replaced rather easily and inexpensively.
-Diagnosing a failing blower motor resistor is actually easy too, and doesn’t require any special skill or even basic knowledge as the resistor serves a single purpose – to limit the blower to different speed settings.
-A faulty blower motor resistor will usually produce these symptoms that can be identified.
+Although it is unusual for this motor resistance to deteriorate, with a few exceptions, almost all components fail at one point or another, after which they must either be repaired or completely replaced.
+Fortunately, in this case, the motor resistor is not a high-tech electronic component and can be replaced relatively easily and cheaply.
+In fact, even the diagnosis of a failed blower motor resistance is actually simple and requires no special skills or even basic knowledge, as the resistor serves only one purpose – to limit the blower to different speed settings.
+A failed blower motor resistor will usually cause symptoms that can be easily identified.